-Most leading VOD services in Poland have been Polish – for example Player, CDA Premium, or VOD.pl – but the international giant Netflix has seen a major rise in popularity since 2017.
+Most leading VOD services used in Polish households have been Polish – for example Player, CDA Premium, or Ipla – but the international giant Netflix has seen a major rise in popularity since 2016.
 VOD users seem to be migrating from Polish services to Netflix and HBO GO, with considerable exceptions like the thriving Player.pl.
 When it comes to free-of-charge VOD, YouTube is the leading platform by far, followed by the free trials or non-premium versions of platforms like Player and Netflix.

 Most VOD users are young adults, but VOD services are increasing in popularity across all age groups.
 There are some differences in service preference according to gender: Netflix, CDA, and Player are preferred by women, whereas Ipla and HBO GO are preferred by men.
 The lack of advertising and the quality of available titles are important reasons for users to choose VOD over traditional television.
 They also care about the smooth functioning of the platforms and the relatively low price for the amount of content available.